7 July - 25 July 2025, Fred Kavli Knowledge Center, Eresfjord, Norway

 To fill in this gap, this summer school covers some of the most important methods used in computational neuroscience research through both main lectures and scientific seminars (5-6 main lectures per topic and 1-2 seminars by each invited seminar speaker).

-Organizers: Yasser Roudi, Ines Samengo, Nicolai Waniek, Ivan Davidovich and Benjamin Dunn
+Organizers: Ines Samengo, Nicolai Waniek, and Ivan Davidovich

 Lectures (this is not a final list)